 Charts display the monthly distribution by infection source for cases, hospitalizations and deaths, over the last four months, by date of symptom onset.
 During this time, deaths due to outbreaks have nearly disappeared, while those due to household transmission or due to an unknown source have increased.
-For the current month, there have not yet been any deaths where symptoms first began in May.

-Percentage of COVID-19 cases in Marion County by source of infection, 1/1/20 - 5/9/21, ORPHEUS
+Percentage of COVID-19 cases in Marion County by source of infection, 1/1/20 - 5/24/21, ORPHEUS

 This slide shows the breakdown of infection source for COVID-19 cases in Marion County.
-The most common type of infection source in Marion is sporadic transmission (community acquired) (38.1%), followed by household (31.2%).
+The most common type of infection source in Marion is sporadic transmission (community acquired) (38.5%), followed by household (31.1%).
 It is important to note that this figure should not be directly compared to the state figure as they don't take into account differences in population size.
 Close contact/cluster = contact between cases from different households not associated with a facility.
 These are typically referred to as social event outbreaks.
-Generated 5/9/21.
+Generated 5/24/21.
+Updated bi-weekly